 - The future of Uber

 How Uber works

 The two-sided marketplace is one of the fundamental internet business models.
 Take a group of buyers and a group of sellers, connect them via a technological intermediary like a website or mobile app, and collect a fee from each transaction.

 Make using your platform easier, faster, or more powerful than the traditional method of connecting those buyers and sellers, and you have a business.

-Each company in this space has improved upon the experience and economics of the system that it supplanted: eBay, by making it possible to buy and sell anything to anyone on the planet; Airbnb, by making it possible to rent out or book a room to/from anyone on the planet; and Uber, by allowing taxi passengers and its drivers to find each other without relying on the luck of a curbside hail.
+Each company in this space has improved upon the experience and economics of the system that it supplanted: eBay, by making it possible to buy and sell anything to pretty much anyone; Airbnb, by making it possible to rent out or book a room to/from people around the world; and Uber, by allowing taxi passengers and its drivers to find each other without relying on the luck of a curbside hail.

-Bill Gurley, general partner at Benchmark and early investor in Uber, lists ten criteria to consider when evaluating two-sided marketplace businesses:
+Bill Gurley, a general partner at Benchmark and an early investor in Uber, lists 10 criteria to consider when evaluating two-sided marketplace businesses:

 - Is it a qualitatively better customer experience?

 - Can the technology make the marketplace more powerful?